ericlay/fuzzy-pkg-finder/README.md

 \
 Keybinds:
 ```
+'ctrl + /' Toggle the preview window
+'ctrl + h' Show help in the preview window
+'ctrl + k' Show the keybinds in teh preview window
+'ctrl + n' Move to the next selected item
+'ctrl + b' Back to previoius selected item

 When browsing AUR or installed Aur pkgs:
-'ctrl + p' Will preview the highlighted pkgbuild file
+'ctrl + p' Preview the highlighted pkgbuild file
-'ctrl + x' Will return to the highlighted pkg info
+'ctrl + x' Return to the highlighted pkg info
 ```